dzimmer/PlanarMechanics/README.md

 Reference results for regression testing can be found in [PlanarMechanics_ReferenceResults](https://github.com/DLR-SR/PlanarMechanics_ReferenceResults).

 ## Tool compatibility
+The [current release](#current-release) was developed/tested using following tools.

 - [Dymola](https://www.3ds.com/products-services/catia/products/dymola/): The library has been developed using Dymola.
 - [Open Modelica](https://www.openmodelica.org/): The library is fully compatible to Open Modelica.
 - [Modelon Impact](https://www.modelon.com/modelon-impact/): The library is reported to be fully compatible to Modelon Impact.

+Your tool not listed here?
+Please prepare a corresponding pull request of this README.md containing your tool's name and version number.

 ## Development and contribution
 The library was developed by the German Aerospace Center (DLR)